Montgomery will loosen pandemic restrictions on businesses; Baltimore will not

 “Baltimore City will stay the course and make a responsible decision at the pace we originally established.
 Although the latest trends in public health data are promising, Baltimore is not in the clear just yet,” Scott said in a statement.

+When Hogan imposed further restrictions on Nov.
+20, cases were surging and hospitalizations were climbing upwards.
+The per capita case rate was 2.6 times higher then, and escalating.
+On average, Maryland was adding 2,188 new cases per day, compared to 829 on Friday when the rollback took effect.
+On Nov.
+20, there were 331 people in the ICU in Maryland, compared to 221 Friday, according to The Washington Post’s tracker.

+As the restrictions took effect in November, the average daily death toll was at 18.
+As they were lifted Friday, an average of 14 people were dying each day.

-Cases across the state have remained relatively steady since mid-February; on Friday, the state reported 990 new cases and 16 deaths.
+Since mid-February, cases across the state have remained relatively steady; on Friday, the state reported 990 new cases and 16 deaths.
 The District reported 154 new cases and no deaths, and Virginia reported 1,589 new cases and 59 deaths.

 Montgomery County council vice president Gabe Albornoz (D-At Large) said county officials will revisit their restrictions every two weeks.
 Hogan’s announcement, which came as a surprise to local officials across the state, has made the reopening process more hectic, Albornoz said.
 He promised residents that Montgomery’s future decisions would be more mediated and clear.